Please ensure Javascript is enabled for purposes of website accessibility

 2. Custom parameters to be included in the parties' discovery protocol dealing with:

-According to Segal J at paragraph 17 of the Judgment, the purpose of a discovery protocol "is to define the agreed approach between the parties with respect to the technical aspects of giving discovery.
+According to Segal J at paragraph 17 of the judgment, the purpose of a discovery protocol "is to define the agreed approach between the parties with respect to the technical aspects of giving discovery.
 For example, the Discovery Protocol addresses, amongst other things, how documents will be identified and preserved, how family documents will be treated, how the parties will review and code the documents, naming conventions for documents and what occurs if privileged or confidential documents are inadvertently discovered."
-The parties in the Proceedings also included appendices to their discovery protocol which contained, lists of issues to assist with focussing discovery and the relevant "data custodians" whose documents and data would be searched for each of the parties.
+The parties involved with the proceedings also included appendices to their discovery protocol which contained lists of issues to assist with focusing discovery and the relevant "data custodians" whose documents and data would be searched for each of the parties.

 The parties were also at liberty to apply to the Court in respect of any defective discovery or disputes as to the adequacy of the discovery provided, including pursuing applications for specific discovery.